LukasLampl/YAVC/README.md

 **Decode** -> This button starts the decoding process for a YAVC file.
 **Slider 1** -> This slider defines the edge recognition damping.
 (The lower the tolerance to precise the compression)
 **Slider 2** -> This slider manages the color damping tolerance.
 (If the slider is at its highest the damping occures if 100% of the colors match)
 **Slider 3** -> This slider is for edge detection in the vector creation process.
 (The higher the higher the precision)
+**Slider 4** -> This slider determines the maximum MAD a block can have before getting filtered.
+(The lower the higher the precision)

 > [!TIP]
 > Just play a little with the sliders until you get your desired results.
 Massive changes are followed by massive changes.
+> The better the result, the worse the compression ration!

 # How it works #
 Since I want to keep everything simple, I do not go into theoretical and high detail.